fire-eggs/android-inkspill/README.md

 # android-inkspill
-InkSpill / FloodIt clone for Android
+This is an InkSpill / FloodIt clone for Android.

+Inspired by InkSpill.py from Chapter 10 of "Making Games with Python".